LLM SEO Check Review: Content Relevance Score - What It Does, Costs, and Delivers

 Who Should Not Use It

-- You have an enterprise site with 10,000+ pages that needs a full crawl
+- You have an enterprise site with 10,000+ pages that needs a full crawl of every URL

 Pricing

-| Feature | Free | Starter ($19) | Pro ($49) |
+| Feature | Free | Starter (€149 one-time) |

-| Core checks (9) | Yes | Yes | Yes |
+| Per-query breakdown + sub-intent gaps | Yes | Yes |

-| Premium checks (13) | No | Yes | Yes |
+| Citation Reality (Perplexity monitoring) | No | Yes |

-| LLM checks (4) | No | Yes | Yes |
+| Human expert review (24-48h) | No | Yes |

-| Citation monitoring | No | No | Yes |
+| 20-40 prioritized rewrite tasks | No | Yes |

-| PDF report | No | Yes | Yes |
+| Implementation call + follow-up rescan | No | Yes |

-| Pages crawled | 5 | 50 | 50 |
+| Pages crawled | Up to 50 | Up to 200 |

 The Bottom Line

 If you want to try it, the free scan is at getaisearchscore.com.
-You'll have results in two minutes and you can judge for yourself whether the findings are useful for your site.
+You will have results in a few minutes and can judge for yourself whether the findings are useful.
+If you want a human expert to walk through the results and build a plan, book a Starter consultation (€149, limited slots per month).

 Frequently Asked Questions

-How accurate is the AI Search Readiness Score?+
+How accurate is the Content Relevance Score?+

 What are the main limitations?+